 Amanda is also a highly emotionally intelligent consultant, working with colleagues’ strengths to elicit sustained improvement.
 She maintains an up to date knowledge of policy and curriculum change to bring wider good practice into the classroom.

 Working across the North West region, Amanda has led a number of large and successful projects with in-school interventions including:

-- Being the Area Lead for the DfE’s Early Years Covid Recovery Programme in Warrington.
+- Being the Area Lead for the DfE’s Early Years Covid Recovery Programme in Warrington, Manchester and Trafford.
+In this role she coordinates Experts and Mentors to provide advice and support to local EYFS settings.in Warrington.
 Amanda coordinates Experts and Mentors to provide advice and support to local EYFS settings.